Food Premises Guidance

-- The maximum number of patrons per table is six.
+- The maximum number of patrons per table is ten.

 - No buffet style serving and no sharing of utensils.

-- Recreational activities within food premises are not allowed at this time including, but not limited to, dance floors, indoor play areas, and karaoke.
+- Recreational activities within food premises not allowed at this time include, but are not limited to, dance floors, indoor play areas, and karaoke.
 Recreational activities that are permitted include pool tables, outdoor play areas, trivia, VLTs, and bingo.